 The Economic Consequences of Being Denied an Abortion

-This paper evaluates the economic consequences of being denied an abortion due to gestational limits.
-We link credit report data to the Turnaway Study, the first study to collect high-quality, longitudinal data on women receiving or being denied a wanted abortion in the United States.
+This paper evaluates the financial and economic consequences of being denied an abortion.
+We link credit report data to the Turnaway Study, which collected high-quality, longitudinal data on women receiving or being denied a wanted abortion in the United States.
 We compare financial outcomes over a ten-year period for women who had pregnancies just above and below a gestational age limit allowing for a wanted abortion.
-Outcome trajectories are similar for the two groups of women prior to the abortion encounter.
-Following the encounter, women who were denied an abortion experience a large increase in financial distress that is sustained for several years.
-There is also some evidence of a short-term reduction in credit access, but no change in measures of borrowing.
-Our results highlight important financial and economic consequences of restrictions on abortion access.
+Outcomes evolved similarly for the two groups prior to the abortion encounter.
+Following the encounter, women who were denied an abortion experience a large increase in financial distress that remains for several years.